zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  It specifies that Apache Tomcat Host Manager stopping *_manager id_*.
+  It specifies that Apache Tomcat Host Manager is stopping *_manager id_*.

   **Action:**